hieunguyen4193/bcrtree_pipeline/README.md

 ```

 ## R
 `R` is also required.
-I'Ve already add script to automatically check and install missing packages in the R environment.
+I've already added script to automatically check and install missing packages in the R environment.
 In case there is still some packages missing, please install them manually.

 ```R
 # a code snippet to install R packages, taken from "prepare_input_for_GCTree.R"